emilyerose/readmeMakerER/README.md

 ## Questions
-If you have questions or otherwise want to contact me, you can send me an email at [fjskdl](mailto:fjskdl) or find me on Github as [dlskfj](https://github.com/dlskfj)
+If you have questions or otherwise want to contact me, you can send me an email at [emilyrose0021@gmail.com](mailto:emilyrose0021@gmail.com) or find me on Github as [emilyerose](https://github.com/emilyerose)

-## License
-This project falls under the GNU license.
-For more information about this license, see [https://choosealicense.com/licenses/undefined](https://choosealicense.com/licenses/undefined).